PrismarineJS/flying-squid/doc/api.md

 Emitted when a player finishes digging something (or a player in creative breaks a block)
 - position: Position of block dug
 - block (u): Block dug
+- dropBlock: Should it drop a block object (Default: false in creative, otherwise true)
+- blockDropPosition: Where block is dropped (Default: center of block)
+- blockDropWorld: World block is dropped in (Default is the world the player/block is in)
+- blockDropVelocity: The velocity the block has when dropped (Default: random)
+- blockDropId: ID of the block dropped
+- blockDropDamage: Damage of the block dropped

 Default: Save new block as air, sends to all nearby players